 Impact

-The IP Protection component in Mozilla Firefox fails to protect sensitive data, resulting in information disclosure.
-The vulnerability allows an attacker to obtain data that should be kept private, potentially compromising user confidentiality.
-The weakness aligns with the Information Exposure category, where data is exposed to unauthorized parties.
+The IP Protection component in Mozilla Firefox and Thunderbird fails to protect sensitive data, resulting in information disclosure.
+The weakness aligns with CWE-200 and CWE-201, where data is exposed to unauthorized parties.
+This allows an attacker to obtain data that should remain private, potentially compromising user confidentiality.

 Affected Systems

-Mozilla Firefox versions prior to 150 are affected, as the bug was fixed in Firefox 150.
-No specific earlier versions are listed, but all releases before 150 may be vulnerable.
+Mozilla Firefox and Thunderbird versions prior to 150 are affected.
+No specific earlier patch versions are identified, so all releases before 150 may be vulnerable.

 Risk and Exploitability